 We do not collect any “Special Categories of Personal Data” about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

-What is our “legal basis” for processing your Personal Data?
+What is our “legal basis” for processing Personal Data about you?

-In respect of each of the purposes for which we use your Personal Data, the GDPR requires us to ensure that we have a “legal basis” for that use.
+In respect of each of the purposes for which we use Personal Data about you, the GDPR requires us to ensure that we have a “legal basis” for that use.
 Most commonly, we will rely on one of the following legal bases:

 - Where we need to perform a contract we are about to enter into or have entered into with you (“Contractual Necessity”).